Work From Home Dress Code: Tips & Benefits (+ Free Template)

-A work from home (WFH) dress code is a policy that helps to standardize the acceptable work attire for remote employees.
+A work from home (WFH) dress code policy standardizes the acceptable work attire for remote employees.
 Although it might seem irrelevant, you don’t want employees in their pajamas all day if they’re doing video calls with clients, prospects, and business leaders.
 Creating continuity and a level of professionalism keeps your team productive and focused, while protecting your brand, without compromising their freedom to wear what’s comfortable in their own home.

 Here’s a work from home dress code policy you can download and modify to fit your needs.